iremkapucuoglu/p4b-website/content/en/posts/2019-02-26-sunraysia-solar-farm-255-mwp-ground-breaking-ceremony.md

 title: Yet another post dummy post example
 image: https://via.placeholder.com/640x450
 date: 2019-02-26
 summary: The farm is on track to be the largest solar farm in Australia this year.
 categories:
 - news
-author: john
+author: Ulrike

 ---
 **The 255 MWp Sunraysia Solar Farm is on track to be the largest solar farm in Australia this year.
 Between 350 - 400 people will be directly engaged by Decmil during the construction period with the accommodation camp running close to full occupancy as it continues to ramp up.**